viamrobotics/docs/docs/how-tos/image-data.md

 {{<imgproc src="/services/ml/train.svg" class="fill alignleft" style="max-width: 150px"  declaredimensions=true alt="Train models">}}
 **2. Select a suitable ML model**

-From the **Model** dropdown on the ML model service configuration panel, select an [existing model](https://app.viam.com/registry?type=ML+Model) you want to use, or click **Add new model** to upload your own.
+From the **Select model** modal on the ML model service configuration panel, select an [existing model](https://app.viam.com/registry?type=ML+Model) you want to use, or click **Add new model** to upload your own.
-If you're not sure which model to add, you can add [`EfficientNet-ImageNet2012`](https://app.viam.com/ml-model/viam/EfficientNet-ImageNet2012) which can detect people and animals, among other things.
+If you're not sure which model to add, you can add [`EfficientNet-ImageNet2012`](https://app.viam.com/ml-model/viam/EfficientNet-ImageNet2012) from the **Registry**, which can detect people and animals, among other things.

 {{% /tablestep %}}
 {{% tablestep link="/services/vision/"%}}